There’s a difference between being a writer and being a writer. Did you know that? We didn’t think so…

 * * *

-If you have any questions about ghostwriting and editing, and want to learn more about my services, send me an email via the email icon below.
-Alternatively, you can visit my contact page here.
+If you have any questions about ghostwriting and editing, and want to learn more about our services, send us an email via the email icon below.
+Alternatively, you can visit our contact page here.